Exequiel Palacios: Club career

+River Plate

 Palacios is a youth exponent from Club Atlético River Plate.
 He made his league debut on 8 November 2015 against Newell's Old Boys.

+On 9 December 2018 Palacios won 2018 Copa Libertadores with River Plate.
+He played 11 matches including the finals against rivals Boca Juniors.

+Palacios was part of 2018 South American Team of the Year.

 Palacios made his final appearance for his boyhood club in the final of the Copa Argentina on 13 December 2019, playing 79 minutes of a 3–0 victory over Central Córdoba.

 Bayer Leverkusen

-On 16 December 2019, Bayer Leverkusen announced that Palacios would join the club on 1 January 2020, signing a five-and-a-half year deal.
+On 16 December 2019, Bayer Leverkusen announced that Palacios would join the club on 1 January 2020, signing a five-and-a-half-year deal.

+On 14 April 2024, Bayer Leverkusen won 2023–24 Bundesliga and Palacios was a member of the team.

 International career

 Palacios made his international debut for Argentina on 8 September 2018 in a 3–0 international friendly against the Guatemala national football team.

 On 12 November 2020, Palacios fractured a bone in his spine during a 1–1 draw with Paraguay in a World Cup qualifier and was expected be out for three months.
 Palacios sustained the injury in an aerial duel with Angel Romero in the first half of the contest at La Bombonera and was replaced by Giovani Lo Celso, who took the corner from which Nicolas Gonzalez headed home Argentina's equaliser.

-On 10 July 2021, Palacios appeared in Argentina's 1-0 victory over Brazil in winning the CONMEBOL Copa America.

-On 18 December 2022, Palacios was an unused substitute in Argentina's victory over France in the final of the 2022 Fifa World Cup.
-Palacios came on in the 74th minute in Argentina's 3-0 victory over Croatia in their semi-final match and in the 80th minute in their 2-1 victory over Australia in the Round of 16.
-Palacios appeared in one of Argentina's three group stage matches, substituting on in the 69th minute in Argentina's second match against Mexico.
+On 10 July 2021, Palacios played as a second-half substitute in Argentina's 1–0 victory over Brazil in the Copa América final.
+During the 2022 FIFA World Cup, Palacios featured in a 2–0 win over Mexico in the group stage phase, a 2–1 victory over Australia in the round of 16, and a 3–0 win over Croatia in their semi-finals.

-Personal life

-Palacios initially was noticed by the media in August 2018 with his well publicized relationship with Instagram model Sol Pérez.
-It quickly became public though that around the same time Palacios and Pérez had started their relationship, Palacios had also begun dating amateur actress, singer, and dancer Juliana Orellano.
-Both Pérez and Orellano quickly ended their relationship with Palacios after finding out that he was dating the other.
-There was more drama however as on 21 August it became known that Palacios had been in relationship with a neighborhood friend Karen Gramajo, a manicurist, for four years.
-All three women angrily took to social media to protest Palacios' disloyalty.
+In June 2024, Palacios was included in Lionel Scaloni's final 26-man Argentina squad for the 2024 Copa América.